156 Xanthippe

-Xanthippe (minor planet designation: 156 Xanthippe) is a dark background asteroid from the central regions of the asteroid belt, approximately 120 km in diameter.
+156 Xanthippe is a dark background asteroid from the central regions of the asteroid belt, approximately 120 km in diameter.
 It was discovered on 22 November 1875, by Austrian astronomer Johann Palisa at the Austrian Naval Observatory, in what is now Croatia.
 It is named after Xanthippe, the wife of the Greek philosopher Socrates.

 Orbit and classification

 Xanthippe is a non-family asteroid from the main belt's background population.
 It orbits the Sun in the central main-belt at a distance of 2.1–3.3 AU once every 4 years and 6 months (1,645 days; semi-major axis of 2.73 AU).
 Its orbit has an eccentricity of 0.23 and an inclination of 10° with respect to the ecliptic.

 Physical characteristics

 Photometric observations of this asteroid at the European Southern Observatory in La Silla, Chile during 1981 gave a light curve with a period of 22.5 hours.
 Based upon its spectrum this is classified as a hydrated C-type asteroid (Ch-subtype) in the SMASS classification, indicating that it likely has a carbonaceous composition.